Trubenova/gridCoal/README.md

 ### Printing demography file [bool, optional]

-Option that allows users printing out the detailed demography debugger file supplied by msprime.
-Replicate number must be set to one to use this option.
-This allows to start simultaneous runs of many simulations, with only one debugger file (identical for all simulations) created.
+This option can be used to print a detailed demography debugger file, supplied by <i>msprime</i>.
+The replicate number must be set to 1.
+This makes it possible to simultaneously run many simulations with only one debugger file (identical for all).

 Enter as: <br>
 <code>--print_debugger BOOL</code>